Head of Laboratory

-The laboratory focuses on the research of age-dependent features in diagnosis, treatment and pathology of endocrine organs for the purpose of improving the quality of medical care for children and adolescents with endocrine diseases.
+The laboratory focuses on the research of age-dependent features in the diagnosis and treatment of endocrine disorders to enhance the quality of medical care for children and adolescents with endocrine diseases.

 - Diabetes mellitus in children

-We developed new diagnosis methods for diabetes and its complications in children to optimize the correction of metabolic disorders and genetic prediction.
-Expected outcome: characterization of diabetes etiological variants in children, development of algorithms for differential diagnosis and prediction of genetic diabetes, development of individual protocols for children watching, depending on the etiology of diabetes.
+Developing new diagnostic methods for diabetes and its complications in children to optimize the correction of metabolic disorders and genetic prediction.
+Expected outcomes: characterization of etiological variants of diabetes in children, development of algorithms for differential diagnosis and prediction of genetic diabetes, development of individual follow-up protocols depending on the etiology of DM.

-- Study of vitamin D deficiency states epidemiology in children and adolescent population of the north- western region of the Russian Federation.
+- Studying the epidemiology of vitamin D-deficient conditions in children and adolescents in the north-western region of the Russian Federation

-Study of bone mineral density in children with disorders of endocrine organs.
-Expected outcomes: vitamin D provision in pediatric population of the north- western region of Russia; vit.
-D deficiency, disorders of mineral metabolism, and disease of endocrine system correction.
+Studying the bone mineral density in children with endocrine disorders.
+Expected outcomes: vitamin D provision in pediatric population of the north-western region; developing the ways to correct vitamin D deficiency and disorders of mineral metabolism in the pediatric population and in endocrine disease.

-Expected outcomes: study the effect of subclinical hypothyroidism and hyperthyroidism on central nervous system, bone metabolism, cardiovascular system, and metabolism in children.
-We plan to create an algorithm of children watching, depending on the nature and extent of thyroid gland functional disorders.
+Expected outcomes: studying the effect of subclinical hypo- and hyperthyroidism on central nervous system, bone metabolism, cardiovascular system, and metabolism in children; creating a follow-up algorithm based on the nature and extent of thyroid gland functional disorders.

-Features of the disease course depending on the options of identified mutations; long prospective study of physical, neuro- psychological development of children who received combined congenital hyperinsulinism therapy.
-The research subject is the study of sex disorders formation as well.
-We compare phenotypic characteristics with the presence of tissue mosaicism variants of sex chromosomes, and the nature of SRY- gene expression.
+Specific features of the disease course depending on the identified mutations; long prospective study of physical and neuro-psychological development of children receiving comprehensive treatment for congenital hyperinsulinism.
+The research also focuses on sex development disorders.
+Phenotypic characteristics are compared with the presence of tissue-specific mosaicism of sex chromosomes and the nature of SRY gene expression.

 Nikitina I. L., Baranova T. I. Influence of prevention of iodine deficiency disorders in pregnant women on mental and somatic health their children//A Cochrane Review Journal – 2011. — Vol. 6 (S1). — P. 87.